trikoder/trim/documentation/adding-resource.md

 # Adding resource
-We will examine typical scenario where new resource is ready on backend api and admin user interface has to be created.
+We will examine typical scenario where new resource is ready on backend API and admin user interface has to be created.
 Steps needed to complete UI for this new resource:
-- examine resource api
+- examine resource API
 - create resource controller
 - add resource route
 - add navigation link